Joel Hunter, MD Refractive Surgeon, Hunter Vision Updated 11/21/19 10:43 AM

-That power can be put into an intra-ocular lens that is customized to have the exact right prescription to match what the eye needs.
+The power built into an intra-ocular lens is customized to have the exact right prescription to match what the eye needs.
 Now, not only is the cloudy lens gone, there is a new clear lens in its place with exactly the right focusing power to make glasses unnecessary altogether.
-But, we need a place to put it.
 And the perfect place is exactly where the old lens was.

 The only way to get a new lens into the exact same spot that the old lens was is to put it inside the capsule that held the old lens.
 There is a very thin, transparent “skin” around the natural lens inside the eye that holds it in place.
 Successful cataract surgery is in large part the removal of the old cloudy lens without damaging the capsule that held it.
 Except for a small, circular opening made in the front of the capsule so that the old lens may be removed, the rest of the capsule must stay damage-free so it may hold the new artificial lens.

 But when that capsule—the old transparent membrane that held both your old lens and now the new one—gets cloudy, you can imagine what the symptoms might be.
 Yes!
 They match the symptoms of a cataract almost line for line.
 The only difference is how you fix this problem.

 It involves a laser procedure (called a YAG laser capsulotomy) that takes about 30 seconds in clinic.
 It’s a laser you can’t see and can’t feel, and it fixes the problem instantly and permanently.

 You may be wondering now how a YAG laser capsulotomy is going to be administered.
 Is it painful?
 Do I need to prepare something before the procedure?
 Am I going to be sedated?
 The first thing that I can advise you is that a YAG procedure is exceptionally anticlimactic.
 It’s going to be an easy ride.